Skip to main content

 We’re "Honoring the Past and Embracing the Future" with a three-year Capital Campaign to make some changes to our properties that will help us better live out our purpose and fulfill our mission.

-As of September 2025, our community has committed a total of $560,000 to make these changes possible!
+Our community has committed a total of $560,000 to make these changes possible!

-September 2025 update:
+October 2025 update:

 We continue to give thanks for all the support our Centennial Campaign has received!
 We've completed so many of our planned projects and are grateful for this change to honor Immanuel's past and embrace our congregation's future.